Face shields AND face masks now mandatory on Qatar Airways

 "As the largest international airline flying consistently throughout the pandemic, we have become one of the most experienced in safety and hygiene.
 We will continue to lead the industry in terms of the services offered to our passengers, so that they can travel with confidence."

 Qatar says the measures come as it begins to revive routes paused in the early stages of the pandemic.
-It relaunched services to 11 destinations on July 1 and plans to increase that to 65 by mid-July.
+It relaunched services to 11 more destinations on July 1 and plans to increase that to 65 by mid-July.

 Air crew will also be wearing PPE.